sshar278/ser594_23fc_project/project_exploration.md

 Transformation 6 : Merging DataFrames on State Description : The three datasets were merged based on the "State" column, combining demographic, voting, and turnout data into a unified dataset.
-Soundness Justification : essential for integrating related information and conducting comprehensive analysis.This operation is crucial for analysis and does not distort any data.
+Soundness Justification : essential for integrating related information and comprehensive visualization analysis.This operation is crucial for analysis and does not distort any data.

 Transformation 7 : State Name Standardization
 Description : State names were standardized bconverting state abbreviations to full names.